seramo/v2ray-config-modifier/README.md

 ## Features

 - **VMESS, VLESS, WireGuard, and Trojan Support**: Accepts VMESS, VLESS, WireGuard, and Trojan configurations as input.
-- **IP Range Input**: Users can enter custom IP addresses or ranges in CIDR format.
+- **IP List and Range Input**: Users can enter custom IP addresses or ranges in CIDR format.
 - **Predefined IP Ranges**: Easily select from existing IP ranges of Cloudflare, Gcore, or Fastly.
 - **Config List Support**: Paste a list of VMESS, VLESS, WireGuard, or Trojan configurations and generate new ones based on a base config.
+- **SNI Spoof**: Replace the target IP and port with custom values.
+- **PattNG**: Generate PattNG configs using a custom IP list, with `104.21.70.21` as the default IP.
 - **Bulk Config Generation**: Generates configurations for all specified IP addresses or configurations in one click.
-- **User-Friendly Interface**: Simple design with no installation needed.
+- **User-Friendly Interface**: Simple light and dark interface with no installation needed.
 - **Export Options**: Save generated configurations to a file or copy to the clipboard.

 ## Getting Started